MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 It's a good idea to develop AI models in a sandbox or development environment first.
 Then, deploy them to a production environment using managed solutions.
 If you need to copy your production environment into a sandbox environment, you can follow [these instructions](/power-platform/admin/copy-environment).

-This process allows you to use the model directly after import: perform a quick test in AI Builder, use in Power Apps, use in Power Automate.
-No additional action is required.
+This process allows you to use the model directly after you import it.
+No additional action is required to use it in Power Apps or Power Automate, but it's a good idea to perform a quick-test in AI Builder first.

 Note that you have to publish a model before you can add it to a Solution.